its-tushar-bit/sonatype-firewall-extension/contributing.md

 Merge (squash please) away, and follow through:

-* Verify the master snapshot build completes.
+* Verify the main snapshot build completes.
 * Delete the branch.
 * Update any necessary documentation.
 * Notify the product managers (in your team and in insight).
 We may need release notes to go with your contribution.